Why Brian Wilson Went Retro on ‘I Just Wasn’t Made for These Times’

 "Great artists never want to go back," echoed Was.
 "And he was writing new songs.
 But I wanted him to see that making people understand about the old stuff would give them a greater understanding and appreciation of the new stuff."

 To that end, Was set about rounding up a band of studio session vets who could get inside Wilson's often complex arrangements without fussing them up, and put together a small combo that included Benmont Tench, drummer Jim Keltner, guitarist Waddy Wachtel, and a group of background singers that boasted Was (Not Was) vets Sir Harry Bowens and Sweet Pea Atkinson as well as Andrew Gold.
 The resulting record was lush without being overly produced — a sort of "Brian Wilson Unplugged" album that cast Wilson's music in a new light while keeping the focus squarely on his brilliant gift for melody and harmony.

 Unlike many "songbook" projects, I Just Wasn't Made for These Times focused mainly on deeper cuts.
-Although the album made room for a handful of singles, including the Beach Boys hit "Do It Again" as well as the Pet Sounds classic "Caroline, No" and the moderate Brian Wilson hit "Love and Mercy," it was mainly devoted to lesser-heard tracks like "Wonderful," "Melt Away," and "'Til I Die" — songs that highlighted the mournful, fragile beauty of his best and most meaningful work.
+The album made room for a handful of singles including the Beach Boys hit "Do It Again" as well as the Pet Sounds classic "Caroline, No" and the moderate Brian Wilson hit "Love and Mercy," but it was mainly devoted to lesser-heard tracks like "Wonderful," "Melt Away," and "'Til I Die."
+They tended to highlight the mournful, fragile beauty of his best and most meaningful work.
 The track listing also tucked in "Still I Dream of It," a ragged 1976 home demo that exposed a lost and vulnerable Wilson in the midst of his hazy "bedroom years" period.

 Watch Carl and Brian Wilson Perform 'God Only Knows'